shaneknapp/docs/_sources/content/admin/new_hub.md

 Commit the hub directory, and make a PR to the the `staging` branch in the GitHub repo.

-#### Hubs using a custom single-user server image

-If this hub is using a custom image, and you're using `PLACEHOLDER` for the image tag in `hubploy.yaml`, be sure to remove the hub-specific Github label that is automatically attached to this pull request.
-It will look something like `hub: <hubname>`.
-If you don't do this the deployment will fail as the image sha of `PLACEHOLDER` doesn't exist.

-After this PR is merged, perform the `git push` in your image repo.
-This will trigger the workflow that builds the image, pushes it to the Artifact Registry, and finally creates a commit that updates the image hash in `hubploy.yaml` and pushes to the `cal-icor-hubs` repo.
-Once this is merged in to `staging`, the deployment pipeline will run and your hub will finally be deployed.

-#### Hubs inheriting an existing single-user server image

-Your hub's deployment will proceed automatically through the CI/CD pipeline.

-It might take a few minutes for HTTPS to work, but after that you can log into it at `https://<hub_name>-staging.cal-icor.org`.
-Test it out and make sure things work as you think they should.

 ### Commit and deploy to `prod`

 Make a PR from the `staging` branch to the `prod` branch.
 When this